r-spatial/RQGIS/README.md

 #> 5 47.58434
 ```

 Excellent!
-QGIS added coordinates to our shapefile using SAGA.
+QGIS added the coordinates in columns x and y to our shapefile using SAGA.
 Of course, this is a very simple example.
 We could have achieved the same using `sp::coordinates`.
 To harness the real power of integrating R with a GIS, we will present a second, more complex example.
 Yet to come...

 TO DO:
 ======